Cynthia2233545/AR-VAR/README.md

 └── ...
 ```
 ## 4. Model Zoo & Pre-trained Weights
 AR-VAR is built upon the **VAR (Visual Autoregressive Modeling)** framework.
-For faster model convergence and better performance (especially for low-data scenarios), **you can optionally use the official pre-trained VAR weights** to initialize the base model (VAE and Transformer).
-Direct use of these pre-trained weights is highly recommended to ensure consistency with the experimental results reported in our paper.
+For faster model convergence and better performance (especially for low-data scenarios), **you can optionally use the official pre-trained VAR weights** to initialize the base model.

-### 4.1 Pre-trained Weight Details
+### 1. Pre-trained Weight Details
 Please download the required pre-trained weights from the official VAR HuggingFace Repository, and place the downloaded files in the project's `checkpoints/` directory (create the directory manually if it does not exist).

 | Component | File Name | Description | Download Link |